tritemio/reproducible_papers/README.md

 This ~~is~~ will become a curated list of papers that are computationally reproducible by modern standard.

 > Please make a PR to add new papers to the list.
 Papers may be cathegorized for topic and technology.
+See [here](https://github.com/tritemio/reproducible_papers/issues/2).

 ## Motivation